 Insulin-loaded Bioadhesive PLGA Nanoparticles for Oral Drug Delivery

 PEGylation play an important role in increasing the stability of several therapeutic proteins14.For the drug delivery system of proteins and peptides Poly (D, L-lactide-co-glycolide) nanoparticles (PLGA-NP) have been used extensively.
-Chitosan PLGA nanoparticle has some attractive properties, such as a mucosal adhesion, positive charge, and absorption enhancement, which increase the duration of residence of insulin in in-vitro and improve its bioavailability in in-vivo for oral delivery15.The negative surface charge present on PLGA nanoparticles tends to reduce the oral bioavailability by limiting the diffusion of insulin nanoparticle across the mucus layer.
+Chitosan PLGA nanoparticle has some attractive properties, such as a mucosal adhesion, positive charge, and absorption enhancement, which increase the duration of residence of insulin in-vitro and improve its bioavailability in-vivo for oral delivery15.The negative surface charge present on PLGA nanoparticles tends to reduce the oral bioavailability by limiting the diffusion of insulin nanoparticle across the mucus layer.
 Cationic chitosan can be used to coat and modify the surface charge of PLGA nanoparticles16.

 Polymeric Hydrogels for Oral Insulin Delivery